finengines/chaifin/README.md

 2. Test the connection: `python test_n8n_connection.py`
 3. Start the Chainlit application: `chainlit run app.py -w`
 4. Access the UI at http://localhost:8000
+5. Select a chat profile from the dropdown menu to start chatting with a specific model

 ## API Integration